-If you think you can’t come travel and volunteer with ILP because of your semester schedule at BYU Hawaii, we have news for you.
+Think you can’t come travel and volunteer with ILP for a semester because you're in school right now at BYU Hawaii?
+We have news for you!
 If the idea of trading island life for a semester traveling around Europe, or taking a break from school to trek volcanoes in Central America (or even seeing what another island is like while volunteering in Vanuatu!) sounds dreamy, we have all those details on making that a reality.

 For me, going on an ILP semester when I was a student at BYU was exactly what I was looking for.
 I wasn't looking for a study abroad, but still wanted to do a lot of traveling (on a budget).

 Wait, you’re not an ILP volunteer yet?

 That all came together when I found ILP.
 We're a non-profit organization based in Utah, USA that sends volunteers abroad for a semester.
 You'll spend time teaching English to kiddos or volunteering in an orphanage (which looks superb on your resume, by the way), plus have free time for lots of traveling.
 With the Program Fee, your housing, roundtrip international flight, meals, and a few other perks (like your visa) are totally taken care of.

 ILP doesn't work directly with a certain university, but since our volunteers are college-aged, we've had multiple volunteers from Brigham Young University and BYU-H. If you want to be another BYU-Hawaii student to volunteer and travel with ILP, here’s all the info:

 - I'm In School, When's The Best Time To Go?

 - Would ILP Be A Good Fit?